ausazh/Proto-Azxish/new docs/shift summary.md

     - Unstressed
       - Â /a:/ > /ɑ:/
       - A /a/ > Ä /æ/

+- Voicing assimilation
+  - clusters must be either wholly voiced or wholly unvoiced
+  - voicing assimilates preferentially to the stressed syllable, otherwise to the first syllable
+  - in onset clusters, voicing assimilates to the first consonant
+  - Approximants also close when devoicing
+    - L /l/ > /ɬ/
+    - J /j/ > /ç/
+    - W /w/ > /ɸ/
+      - NOTE W: when devoicing via agreement, devoice to /xʷ/ instead
+  - Nasal vowels force following consonant cluster to be voiced
+  - Fricative-Consonant UV-V clusters assimilate to voiced second consonant instead (excluding approximants and R)

 - Laryngeal Vowel Shift
   - Front vowels > Central after laryngeal Q, H, GH